jon-lipstate/odin_book/book/01_basics/00_preface.md

 ### Book Organization

+The difficulty in writing a book on a programming language is that languages operate whollistically, attempting to tease apart a linear introduction of the language without some level of previously assumed knowledge on languages in general leans into teaching programming itself, which is outside the scope of this book.
+As such, the book tries to organize topics fairly linearly, but does not concern itself with guaranteeing a topic has been formally introduced prior to usage or demos.

 Part 1: The Basics
 In the initial segment of this book, the reader is methodically introduced to the Odin programming language in as linear a fashion as practical.
 It commences with an overview of installation procedures and basic syntax, progressing through the structural elements of Odin programs such as package declarations and scope management.
 A detailed examination of basic types, their conversion, and initialization principles lays the groundwork for subsequent chapters.
 The exploration of structured types, pointers, and their associated paradigms reinforces the reader's grasp on Odin's approach to data organization and manipulation.